cloudify-cosmo/docs.getcloudify.org/content/cli/deployments.md

 *  `-a, --all-tenants`        Include resources from all tenants associated with the user.
 This option cannot be used simultaneously with the `tenant-name` argument.

+*  `--search TEXT`     Search deployments by id.
+The returned list will include only deployments that contain the given search pattern.

 *  `-o, --pagination-offset INTEGER` -    The number of resources to skip; --pagination-offset=1 skips the first resource [default: 0].